 Nevertheless, there is a lack of communicating our results, which is the accessibility of our primary work: our journal articles.
 It is nearly impossible for a practitioner or someone else outside of the academic sphere to read the articles we publish in scholarly journals.
 Those articles can only be read (legally) if one is a member of an organization that subscribed the journals, we publish in.
 Normally, these are the universities only.
 It is indeed possible to pay for a single article.
 However, the prices are outrageous.

 I, therefore, think we should do anything we can to make a version of each of our articles available to the public.
 One option would be to publish in an open access journal.
 However, the number of solely open access public administration journals is very limited.
-Besides the newly launched Journal of Behavioral Public Administration (JBPA), there is no dedicated PA journal I am aware of, and even JBPA does not have an impact factor yet.
+Besides the newly launched Journal of Behavioral Public Administration (JBPA) and the Journal of Public and Nonprofit Affairs (JPNA), there are no dedicated PA journal I am aware of.
+The two existing open access PA journals do not have an impact factor at the moment.
 However, for most of public administration researchers publishing in such journals is the base of their career because universities and tenure committees require it.
+As the impact factor is highly dependent on the number of citations in other journals, we can at least support these journals by citing them [Thanks to Bruce D. McDonald, III for bringing this to my attention].

 The second option is publishing an article as open access in an established journal for a (quite high) fee.
 Some universities and grant givers support this and bear the costs of such a green open access publication.
 Some countries like the Netherlands even made a deal with publishers to allow all researchers in the country to publish open access without additional costs.
 Other countries like Germany are still in negotiation processes.
 If someone else bears the costs of green open access publishing, it is easy for researchers to take this chance and make their research accessible.
 For most researchers, however, it is impossible to finance that on their own.